 Location: Trinity Square, Hull, HU1 1RR

 There are two free performances of Take Flight, a newly commissioned dance piece by The Royal Ballet and Hull 2017.
-Based on Swan Lake, the new work by The Royal Ballet's learning and participation team, led by Jillian Barker, will be performed by pupils from four local dance schools, the Northern Academy of Performing Arts (NAPA), the Skelton Hooper School of Dance and Theatre, the Lyn Wilson and Heather Shepherdson School of Dance and the McKeown Irish Dance Academy.
+Based on Swan Lake, the new work by The Royal Ballet's learning and participation team, Choreographed by Rachel Attfield, , will be performed by pupils from four local dance schools, the Lyn Wilson and Heather Shepherdson School of Dance (LWHS), McKeown Irish Dance Academy, Northern Academy of Performing Arts (NAPA) and Skelton Hooper School of Dance and Theatre.

 With around 100 local young dancers taking part and music written by John Webb, Take Flight is a unique collaboration between a world-renowned ballet company, local young dancers and dance teachers and celebrates Hull's role in producing some of the UK's finest dancers.
+There is also a solo performance by a Royal Ballet Male soloist as part of the piece.

 Event: Opening the New - live relay screening